Victoria E. Howle

 Texas Tech University

 My research is in applied mathematics with a focus mainly on numerical linear algebra.
-My main research interests have been in physics-based preconditioning for incompressible fluid flow problems, develing iterative methods and preconditions for the solution of highly ill-conditioned systems that arise in faulted electrical power networks, and fault-tolerant linear algebra.
+My main research interests are currently in physics-based preconditioning for incompressible fluid flow problems, scalable preconditioners for implicit Runge-Kutta methods.
+I am also recently starting some work in machine learning and quantum computing.

 Background & Other Info

 Last updated: September 2019

 Copyright © 2008-2017, Victoria Howle and Department of Mathematics & Statistics, Texas Tech University All rights reserved.